 9. PAYMENT ON ACCOUNT AND SUMS RECEIVED ON YOUR BEHALF

 We may at any time require you to pay to us reasonable sums on account of anticipated fees, disbursements, expenses and/or VAT, in which case we will not be obliged to start (or, as the case may be, continue) work until we receive such sums.
-We shall be entitled to transfer any such sums to our general office account after we have notified you of them.
+Where the terms of such work have not been agreed (as defined below), the sums received on account shall be treated as your money until the work has been undertaken.
+Such money shall be held in a separate account designated for client money.
+Once the anticipated fees, disbursements, expenses and/or VAT have been incurred, we shall be entitled to transfer any such sums to our general office account after we have notified you of them.
 If the amounts that we have invoiced to you at the end of any matter are less than the sums that we are holding on account for you, we shall refund the balance to you; if they are more, you will pay the balance in accordance with the Contract.